eduhdm/eslint-plugin-repo-structure/README.md

 }
 ```

 2. Create a JSON file with the folder and file structure that should be followed.
-For each module, you can also define rules for naming patterns,
-   case and extensions that are allowed.
+For each module, you can also define rules for naming patterns, case and extensions that are allowed.

-   You can also define patterns for files or folders that should be excluded from validation.
+   To exclude files from validation, you can pass them to `ignorePatterns` attribute.

 Example:

 ```jsonc
 {